-Our science theme for this half term is Sound.
+Our science theme for this half term is Living Things and their Habitats.
 The children will be learning:

 At the beginning of each half term, the children will be provided with a ‘homework menu’ in their homework books.
 This is a sheet that provides the children with a selection of home learning tasks.
 Tasks from this ‘menu’ are optional.
 The children can decide which tasks they wish to complete and how many.
 Some children may decide to complete one task from the menu per week and others may complete one larger task during the whole half term.
 Children will be awarded house points and other merits for any topic homework they complete.
-We have a dedicated homework display that we are hoping will soon be filled by fabulous topic homework.
+We have a dedicated homework display that we are filling with some excellent examples of homework.

 ‘General homework’ is set by Miss Merry weekly and is compulsory.
 Homework should be completed with the same standard as we would expect in school (neat handwriting, answers written fully, errors crossed out neatly etc).
 Homework is set on a Thursday and should be brought back to school on a Tuesday.
 Each week, the children will be given a list of spellings to learn for a weekly spelling test, will be expected to read their reading book to an adult for at least 10 minutes each night and will be given either a piece of Maths or English task.

 This year our P.E. slot will be on a Monday afternoon and also on Tuesday, however we strongly advise that all children bring both their indoor and outdoor PE kit on a Monday morning and take it home on a Friday for washing, as our P.E slots can change from time to time.
 There are no changes in P.E. kit requirements from year three to year four.